motajessica/motajessica/README.md

 * Image Recognition App: Trained with Azure Custom Vision AI model.
 It find similar cars based on uploaded pictures.

 ⚡ Fun facts:
-*  When I'm not coding, I enjoy exploring the outdoors, going on hikes & bike rides 🚴‍♀️, and hitting the GYM 🏋️‍♀️.
+*  When I'm not coding, I enjoy exploring the outdoors, going on hikes & bike rides 🚴‍♀️
-* I play futsal once a week ( even not being great at it ).
+* I play futsal and table tennis

 📫 How to reach me: